The Work We Carry

 This group provides a rare, intentional space to witness, metabolize, and transform grief — building not just individual capacity, but collective resilience.

-• Cost: We're offering a sliding scale to help ensure more equitable access.
-Please pay according to the tier that best reflects your average yearly income.
-If you're able to pay a higher fee regardless of your income, please consider doing so.
+Cost: We're offering a sliding scale to help ensure more equitable access.
+Please pay according to the tier that best reflects your average yearly income and if you're able to pay a higher fee regardless of your income, please consider doing so.

 Meet Your Facilitators

 Elizabeth Keeney, LCSW, MPA is a psychotherapist and organizational wellness consultant in NYC.
-Keeney spent nearly two decades in public defense and legal services organizations including Bronx Defenders, Urban Justice Center, and Brooklyn Defenders before starting her own trauma therapy and consulting practice.
-As a consultant, Keeney specializes in supervision, training, and counseling services for NYC legal services providers.
+Keeney spent several years as a direct services provider in public defense and legal services organizations including Brooklyn Defenders, The Bronx Defenders, and the Urban Justice Center before transitioning to her own trauma therapy and consulting practice.
+As a consultant, Keeney specializes in counseling, coaching, training and supervision for legal services providers.

 Mangda Sengvanhpheng is an artist, death doula, and the founder of BACII.
 Through BACII, she offers supportive services rooted in holistic care addressing loss and grief of all kinds.
 Mangda’s life and death work is guided by her Lao last name, which means “the light of the full moon.”
 Her work has been featured in VICE, Vogue, Architectural Digest, NY Mag’s Curbed, and more.